Cold Chisel: 1984–1996: Aftermath and ARIA Hall of Fame

-1997–2010: Reunited
+1997–2010: Reunion

 Cold Chisel reunited in October 1997, with the line-up of Barnes, Moss, Prestwich, Small and Walker.
 They recorded their sixth studio album, The Last Wave of Summer (October 1998), from February to July with the band members co-producing.
 They supported it with a national tour.
 The album debuted at No. 1 on the ARIA Albums Chart.
 In 2003 they re-grouped for the Ringside Tour and in 2005 again to perform at a benefit for the victims of the Boxing Day tsunami at the Myer Music Bowl in Melbourne.
 Founding bass guitarist, Les Kaczmarek, died of liver failure on 5 December 2008, aged 53.
 Walker described him as "a wonderful and beguiling man in every respect."

-On 10 September 2009 Cold Chisel announced they would reform for a one-off performance at the Sydney 500 V8 Supercars event on 5 December.
+On 10 September 2009 Cold Chisel announced they would re-form for a one-off performance at the Sydney 500 V8 Supercars event on 5 December.
 The band performed at Stadium Australia to the largest crowd of its career, with more than 45,000 fans in attendance.
 They played a single live show in 2010: at the Deniliquin ute muster in October.
 In December Moss confirmed that Cold Chisel were working on new material for an album.